Manage and queue jobs within a specified DAG for execution on remote machines

 This optional argument causes condor_submit_dag to not run itself recursively on nested DAGs (this is now the default; this flag has been kept mainly for backwards compatibility).

-This optional argument causes condor_submit_dag to run itself recursively on nested DAGs.
-The default is now that it does not run itself recursively; instead the
+This optional argument causes condor_submit_dag to run itself recursively on nested DAGs to pre-produce their

 This optional argument causes an existing